thanhtut28/thanhtut28/README.md

 -  :earth_asia: I'm based in Yangon, Myanmar
 -  :alien: See my portfolio at [My Portfolio](http://thanhtutaung.netlify.app/)
 -  :mailbox_with_mail: You can contact me at [thanhtutaung2k22@gmail.com](mailto:thanhtutaung2k22@gmail.com)
--  :brain: I'm learning Graphql & PostgresSql
+-  :brain: I'm learning GraphQL & PostgreSQL
 -  :handshake: I'm open to collaborating on e-commerce projects
 -  :heart: In a relationship with React